-- You can also make cannabis infused coconut oil using hash.
+- You can also make cannabis infused coconut oil using hash and concentrates.

 - Have fun!
 Don’t fret over your canna-oil when it’s in the pot.
 People on the internet make this much more complicated then it has to be.
 Not me… but you know… other people on the internet.
 I was writing a cannabis cookbook and had to overthink it, but you totally don’t.
 This is a simple process and it should be enjoyable, not stressful.
 Just follow the instructions above, adapt or substitute for what you have on hand and don’t be afraid to experiment.

 Cannabis Infused Coconut Oil Recipe